vonodiripsa/monai-3D-segmentation/brats-mri-segmentation-segresnet/docs/manual.md

-# Run the MONAI Demo
+# Run MONAI Azure ML Tutorial

 In this tutorial, you will: